GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 ## AI Assistance

-We expected the AI to provide a highly streamlined template that integrated state variables natively into the existing DOM architecture without breaking the established Lore-appropriate CSS themes.
+> We expected a clean JS structure to connect variables with the existing DOM and CSS.

-The AI provided a clean script that linked state modifications directly to structural layout mutations.
-It also suggested native browser API integration (like navigator.vibrate) to enrich tactical feedback without adding bulky external dependencies.
-It helped by emphasizing a minimalist architectural style (using guard clauses instead of deep nested if/else wrappers).
+> The AI provided a minimalist script using guard clauses.

-I manually removed external media asset logic (like an un-embedded .mp3 audio element tracker) to ensure the client-side code remains entirely self-contained, lightweight, and robust against broken asset links.
+---

-I would explore defining the UI transitions entirely via declarative CSS state classes (e.g., adding a .state-sent class to the parent container) rather than directly overriding inline styles in JavaScript, further separating logic from visual presentation rules.
+## Lessons Learned

 ---